jttd3v/evaluations-cebuace-maritime.com.ph/README.md

 ## Contributing

 1. Clone the repository.
-2. Install dependencies (Flask, etc.) in a virtual environment.
-3. Configure database credentials in environment variables.
+2. Create a virtual environment and install dependencies: `pip install -r requirements.txt`.
+3. Copy `.env.example` to `.env` and update the credentials for MySQL and IMAP.
+4. Initialize the database tables: `python -c 'from app import db; db.create_all()'`.
+5. In one terminal run the email collector: `python collector.py`.
-4. Run the Flask app: `flask run`.
+6. In another terminal run the web app: `flask --app app run`.
-5. Submit pull requests with descriptive commits.
+7. Submit pull requests with descriptive commits.